lklok66/ice/distribution/src/sl/README-bin.txt

 connection, which causes callback requests from the server to your Silverlight client to traverse the outgoing connection from the client to the server.
-In other words, the Silverlight client establishes a bi-directional connection with the server in which requests can flow in either direction.
+In other words, the Silverlight client establishes a bi-directional connection with the server over which requests can flow in either direction.